anilkumark232/serverlesslyjs/docs/FileUpload.md

 We use observable of rx for better working on asyncronous http calls.

-Here is an example of ImageAnalysis module
+Here is an example of FileUpload module
 ```
 var serverlessly = require('serverlesslyjs');

-serverlessly.ImageAnalysis(* Image Path *).subscribe(
+serverlessly.FileUpload(* file Path *).subscribe(
    (data) => {
        console.log(data);
    },